-The information in this chapter will help you understand an Arduino's potential.
-We'll continue to learn more about electronics, including how to read schematic diagrams (the "road maps" of electronic circuits).
-We'll look into information about new components and the types of signals that we can measure.
-Then, we'll discuss additional Arduino functions, such as storing values, performing mathematical operations, and making decisions.
+Arduino Workshop ©2013, John Boxall The information in this chapter will help you understand an Arduino's potential.
+We'll continue to learn more about electronics, including information about new components, how to read schematic diagrams (the "road maps" of electronic circuits), and the types of signals that can be measured.
+Then, we'll discuss additional Arduino functions-such as storing values, performing mathematical operations, and making decisions.
 Finally, we'll examine some more components and then put them to use in some useful projects.